The Booth Family- One Hundred Years of Jarratts Life

 Their story begins in 1844 when 23-year-old Susannah Winder married John Booth, a slater by trade, at St Mary's Church, Worsborough.
 A couple of years later they moved to nearby Mexborough, presumably to work.
 It is unclear when John Booth died but by 1850 the widowed Susannah had returned to Worsborough with son Arthur and daughter Ann.
 In 1850 she married 21-year-old William Christopher, a Lancashire lad who, like many other young men of the time, had been attracted across the Pennines to the Yorkshire coalfields.
 Susannah was a pregnant bride and she cannot be located on the 1851 census, two months after giving birth to John.
 Meanwhile William lived next door to her father and was looking after Arthur and Ann as well as his own baby.

 Susannah appears to have had other children but typically for the time, not all survived.
 Mary Christopher died in 1854 and Ann Booth in 1856.
-A Walter Christopher also appears in the birth records of the time.
+Walter Christopher, who was born in 1854 died in 1856.

 A tenancy would probably not have been given to a woman when Jarratts was built in the 1850s, so It seems likely that William and Susannah were together when they moved into No 18.
+Birth and death entries in the Worsborough Parish registers indicate that this happened between 1854-1856.
 The 1861 census enumerated Susannah, the head of the household, as a married woman.
 At this point she may have been supported by her sons, Arthur and John, who worked at the colliery.
-Neither William or Walter Christopher have been located in 1861 or subsequently and it is possible that the couple had separated.
+William Christopher has not been located in 1861 or subsequently and it is possible that the couple had separated.
 If Susannah's second marriage was a difficult one, her young husband must have found the situation intimidating.
 She was from a large, local family and two of her brothers and a married sister also lived at Jarratts in their own households.
 There are indications that members of the Winder family had dominating personalities.

 In 1871, Susannah, now recorded as a widow, was living at No 9 and landlady to five young male lodgers who were miners.
-Sadly, John Christopher had died in 1864 aged 13, a belated victim of the Edmunds Main pit disaster of 1862, but Arthur also earned a living underground.
+Arthur also earned a living underground.
 Providing board and lodgings for all these people would have given Susannah a reasonable income.

 Arthur Booth was fond of racing dogs, for which he nearly paid a high price in 1866 when he was prosecuted for trying to poach game from local landowner Richard Micklethwaite.
 As the only evidence offered was that he was sitting on a fence whilst his dog ran in a field, the case was dismissed by the magistrates without hearing his defence.